RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introduction

 RACE Attention is a drop-in replacement for Softmax Attention.
-We evaluate it in Transformers on language modeling, masked language modeling, and text/image classification (Section~\ref{sec:4.1}).
-By reframing similarity around an angular kernel and using differentiable LSH-based sketches, it provides a principled alternative that supports very long contexts on commodity hardware.
+We evaluate it in Transformers on causal language modeling, masked language modeling, and text/image classification (Section~\ref{sec:exp} and Appendix~\ref{sec:more-exp}).
+By reframing similarity around a powered angular kernel and using differentiable LSH-based sketches, it provides a principled alternative that supports very long contexts on commodity hardware.
 The sketching view keeps constant factors small: each query mixes with only a fixed bank of $S=LR$ bucket summaries rather than all $N$ keys.
 Since we never materialize the full attention matrix, the working set stays compact and activation memory drops, enabling much longer sequences with reduced latency.
-In contrast, Softmax Attention retains full \(Q,K,V,O\) tensors, preventing processing of much longer sequences at comparable speed (Section~\ref{sec:4.2}).
-In addition to our novel findings about RACE Attention and rigorous supporting experimental evidence, we provide the following: \begin{itemize} \item \textbf{Long-context scaling:} We demonstrate scaling at context lengths far beyond prior attention mechanisms—up to \emph{75 million tokens on a CPU} and \emph{12 million tokens on a GPU}.
-To the best of our knowledge, this regime has not been reached by existing attention variants on a single device. \item \textbf{Trainable RACE:} We make the sketch differentiable by using soft assignments to the hypercube corners (rather than hard hashes), enabling end-to-end learning. \item \textbf{CPU/GPU pre-training:} We support both \emph{causal} (autoregressive) and \emph{non-causal} (bidirectional) pre-training on CPU and GPU.
-For CPU workloads, we provide a custom OpenMP kernel that computes the causal prefix operations in a single pass using efficient streaming algorithm, enabling linear-time, memory-efficient training. \item \textbf{Theory and ablations:} We provide approximation guarantees in Section~\ref{sec:theory} inherited from LSH and analyze how sketch parameters—number of hash tables $L$, buckets per table $R$—govern variance–accuracy trade-offs.
-Comprehensive ablations quantify accuracy, speed, and memory as these knobs are varied. \end{itemize}
+In contrast, FlashAttention-2/3~\citep{dao2023flashattention2, shah2024flashattention3} reduce the memory footprint of attention via tiling, but still require computing all key-query interactions, preventing processing of much longer sequences at comparable speed, as shown in fig.~\ref{fig:scaling}.
+In addition to our novel findings about RACE Attention and rigorous supporting experimental evidence, we provide the following: \\ \textbf{I. Long-context scaling:} RACE scales to sequence lengths far beyond prior attention mechanisms, processing up to \emph{75M tokens} on CPU and \emph{12M tokens} on GPU in a single forward–backward pass of a single attention layer, using the same hyperparameters as in our accuracy evaluations. \\ \textbf{II.
+Trainable RACE:} We introduce a differentiable sketch by replacing hard hashing with smooth soft assignments over hypercube corners, enabling end-to-end training. \\ \textbf{III.
+CPU/GPU pre-training:} Our approach supports both \emph{causal} (autoregressive) and \emph{non-causal} (bidirectional) pre-training on CPU and GPU, with custom OpenMP/CUDA kernels that compute causal prefix operations in a single streaming pass for linear-time, memory-efficient training. \\ \textbf{IV.
+Theoretical Insights:} Section~\ref{sec:theory} establishes approximation guarantees based on the LSH framework and analyzes how the parameters $L$ (number of hash tables) and $R$ (buckets per table) govern the variance–accuracy tradeoff.